 Real-Life Use Case Tutorial – Facebook

-In keeping with the Facebook example, let say you now want to login to your new account using the double blind password strategy.
+In keeping with the Facebook example, let’s say you now want to log in to your new account using the double blind password strategy.

 When you reach the Facebook login page, the 1Password browser extension will automatically show you the available logins that are in your vault.
 Choose the appropriate login.

-Once 1Password has filled in the password for you, click on the hidden password and type in your unique key that you set above.
+Once 1Password has filled in the password for you, click on the hidden password and type in the unique key that you set above.

 If done correctly, you will automatically be logged in to your Facebook account.